Blue Slips: What you should know

 If you're taking your unregistered vehicle in for a blue slip inspection, you'll need to take along a few things.
-Firstly, you will need proof of your identity, such as a driver's licence.

-You will need to make sure your vehicle is in a roadworthy condition and make any necessary repairs before it can pass inspection.
+You will also need to make sure your vehicle is in a roadworthy condition and make any necessary repairs before it can pass inspection.

 When do you need a blue slip?